Lesliewxj/squirrel/README.md

 Operating address (front desk end): http://localhost:8080/goods/homeGoods

-Backend address: http://localhost:8080/admin/ Login account: 13520109202 111111 (You can change it yourself, or add it to the database as needed)
+Backend address: http://localhost:8080/admin/ account: 13520109202 111111 (You can change it yourself, or add it to the database as needed)

 Precautions: